 Tony: We laugh at a lot of things.
 I work with some really good people you know that are just awesome to be on the road with, end up becoming your best friends.
 Brothers, you know.

 Tony: I don’t know what that was.
-Oh Courtney Love, she stages dive in Metro Freo.
+Oh Courtney Love, she stage dived in Metro Freo.

 Stev: How do you react to something like that?
-Because then does she have the mike with her?
+Because then does she have the mic with her?

-Tony: No she takes the mike, yeah with her and then you just go to retrieve her and the microphone.
+Tony: No she takes the mic, yeah with her and then you just go to retrieve her and the microphone.